66Origin/node-necs/doc/doc.md

 ### entity.getChild(name) ⇒ [<code>Entity</code>](#Entity)
 Get a child of this entity.

+You can get childs recursively by using points `.` as delimiter in your name.
+Example: `world.getChild('player.body.arm')` will retrieve `arm` entity which is a child of `body` entity which is a child of `player` entity which is a child of `world`.

 **Kind**: instance method of [<code>Entity</code>](#Entity)
 **Returns**: [<code>Entity</code>](#Entity) - The child or null if it does not exist.